playingball9000/interactiveFiction/README.md

 1. Player, NPC, etc.
 2. Have Memory, which is just key value store of Facts basically.
 Used to run rules.

+There are two types of NPCs

+1. Simple
+2. Complex

+Simple is just for maybe saying one line.
+Most chars are complex.

 ## Core

 1. Pretty much all the main interfaces/managers for the UI, gameplay setup, etc.